Navy PRT Standards: Scoring & Charts by Age (2026)

 1.5-Mile Run: Complete for your fastest time.

-If you remember military fitness tests involving sit-ups, you might notice a recent change.
-The Navy replaced the sit-up event with the forearm plank to better measure core strength in a way that's safer for the lower back.
-As shown in the photo, this exercise requires holding your body in a rigid, straight line, which engages the entire core.
-This shift highlights a focus on functional fitness that supports a Sailor's daily duties without risking injury.
+If you remember military fitness tests built around sit-ups, you'll notice a key change.
+The Navy replaced the timed sit-up with the forearm plank to measure core strength in a way that's safer for the lower back.
+The plank requires holding your body in a rigid, straight line, engaging the entire core through one sustained contraction rather than repeated spinal flexion.
+This shift reflects a broader move toward functional fitness, training that supports a Sailor's real duties without inviting injury.

-How Navy PRT Scoring Works for Different Ages and Genders
+How Navy PRT Scoring Works by Age and Gender

-For each of the three events, push-ups, plank, and the run, a Sailor earns points based on their results.
-Naturally, running the 1.5 miles faster or holding the plank longer earns more points, up to a maximum of 100 for each event.
-These three individual scores are then averaged together to create one final overall score for the test.
+For each of the three events, push-ups, plank, and the run, a Sailor earns points based on performance.
+Running the 1.5 miles faster or holding the plank longer earns more points, up to a maximum of 100 per event.
+The three individual event scores are then averaged into one final overall PRT score.

-This tiered system ensures the test is a relevant challenge for everyone.
-For instance, a 23-year-old male might need 70 push-ups for an 'Excellent' score, while a 48-year-old female could achieve the same 'Excellent' rating with 40 push-ups.
-It's all about measuring fitness relative to one's demographic, including navy physical requirements for women.
+This tiered system keeps the test a relevant challenge for everyone.
+For example, a 23-year-old male might need around 70 push-ups for an "Excellent" score, while a 48-year-old female could earn the same "Excellent" rating with roughly 40.
+The point isn't the raw number, it's measuring each Sailor's fitness against a fair benchmark for their age and gender.

 What Does It Take to Actually Pass the Navy Fitness Test?

-The first benchmark to meet the minimum navy physical readiness test requirements is achieving an overall average score of at least 50 points across the three events.
-Think of it like getting a passing grade in a class, it's the primary goal you have to hit to prove you're maintaining a satisfactory level of fitness.
-In short, meeting navy prt requirements (and broader Navy PFA requirements) means averaging at least 50 overall while staying within health standards.
+The first benchmark for passing the Navy PRT is an overall average score of at least 50 points across the three events.
+Think of it like a passing grade, it's the primary bar you have to clear to prove a satisfactory level of fitness.
+Meeting the standard means averaging at least 50 overall while also staying within the Navy's body composition limits.

-However, a good average isn't the only requirement.
+However, a strong average isn't the only requirement.
 The Navy also requires Sailors to meet a minimum performance level in each individual event.
-You can't, for example, ace the run and plank but completely fail the push-ups.
-This rule ensures a baseline of all-around fitness, preventing someone from relying on just one or two strengths to get by.
-These expectations reflect core navy physical requirements for service members.
+You can't, for example, ace the run and plank but fail the push-ups, the average alone won't carry you.
+This rule guarantees a baseline of all-around fitness and prevents anyone from leaning on one or two strengths to scrape by.

-For those who don't meet the standards, the navy pfa failure consequences aren't as drastic as some might imagine.
-Instead of immediate dismissal, the Sailor is enrolled in a mandatory fitness improvement program to get extra support and training.
-They are then given another opportunity to take and pass the test, ensuring they have a clear path back to meeting the requirements.
+For Sailors who fall short, the consequences of a failed PRT aren't as drastic as many assume.
+Rather than immediate dismissal, a Sailor is enrolled in a mandatory fitness improvement program for added structure, support, and coached training.
+They then get another opportunity to take and pass the test, a clear path back to meeting the standard.
+Repeated failures over time do carry career consequences, which is why consistent year-round training matters far more than cramming before test day.

 3 Practical Tips to Improve Your Navy PRT Score

-When it comes to push-ups, frequency is more effective than intensity.
-Rather than doing one exhausting set until failure, perform several smaller, easy sets throughout the day.
-This "practice" method builds your muscle endurance without causing burnout, allowing you to gradually increase your maximum number.
+When it comes to push-ups, frequency beats intensity.
+Rather than grinding one exhausting set to failure, spread several smaller, sub-maximal sets across the day.
+This "greasing the groove" method builds muscular endurance without burning you out, and it steadily raises your two-minute max over weeks of consistent practice.

-Finally, a longer plank time comes from a stronger overall core.
-Don't just practice the plank itself; add exercises like leg raises or simple bridges to strengthen your abs and lower back.
-A more stable core makes holding that rigid position feel significantly easier.
+Finally, a longer plank hold comes from a stronger overall core, not just from practicing the plank.
+Add accessory work like hanging leg raises, dead bugs, and glute bridges to build the abs, hip flexors, and lower back that stabilize the position.
+A more resilient core makes holding that rigid line feel significantly easier under fatigue.

-Could You Pass?
-Your Next Steps to Sailor-Level Fitness
+Could You Pass the Navy PRT?
+Your Next Steps

-You now have a clearer picture of the Navy PRT standards, a complete system that fairly measures a Sailor's readiness for duty.
-More than just a score, this standard represents a commitment to health and capability.
-It's a new benchmark for your own fitness journey, giving you a real-world look at what it means to be truly mission-ready.
+You now have a clear picture of the Navy PRT standards, a complete system that fairly measures a Sailor's readiness for duty across age and gender.
+More than a score, the PRT represents a standing commitment to health and capability.
+That commitment doesn't end at graduation, and knowing what fitness beyond boot camp actually looks like helps you train with the long game in mind.
+It also makes a real-world benchmark for your own training: a concrete, measurable target for what mission-ready fitness actually looks like.

 ***Disclaimer: This content is provided for general informational purposes only.
 Combat Fitness is not affiliated with the U.S. Department of Defense, and official standards may change at any time.
 Always consult official military publications for the most up-to-date requirements.***